 Tana Woodcock, Just One Call Committee chair, taught American and World history at Lancaster Catholic High and Warwick High School.
 Currently she serves on the Quest Board and as a conductor for the African American tour sponsored by the African American Historical Society of South Central PA.
 Occasionally she substitute teaches at Sacred Heart School.
-Tana has three sons and eight grandchildren, as well as 2 rescue cats, 2 grand cats, 5 grand dogs and 1 great grand puppy.
+Tana has three sons, eight grandchildren and one great grandchild, as well as 2 rescue cats, 2 grand cats, 5 grand dogs and 1 great grand puppy.